 Barium enema was once the preferred initial study because it revealed the classic coiled-spring appearance around the intussusceptum.
 In addition to being diagnostic, barium enema was also usually therapeutic; the pressure of the barium often reduced the telescoped segments.
 However, barium occasionally enters the peritoneum through a clinically unsuspected perforation and causes significant peritonitis.
 Currently, ultrasonography is the preferred means of diagnosis; it is easily done, relatively inexpensive, and safe; the characteristic finding is termed the target sign.

 At times, an intussusception is seen incidentally on an imaging study, such as a CT scan.
-If children have no symptoms of intussusception, they can be followed and no intervention is required.
+If children have no symptoms of intussusception, they can be closely followed, and intervention may be delayed or in some cases unnecessary.

 Pearls & Pitfalls